croutledge/neovim/readme.md

 # Plugins

+## WhichKey
+A popup that can show you available keybindings if you're unsure of what command you're trying to enter

 ## Bufferline
 Bufferline adds familar tabs to Neovim so that each buffer you have open acts just like an open file would in VSCode